hvolschenk/git-gt/README.md

 ### Notes

-All commands listed below can be run in any order.
+All commands listed above can be run in any order.
 Ex:

     $ ./gt.sh br -d branch other-branch